 Why did I leave Autism out of the title?

 Well, that’s because there are far more risks to every childbirth than just Autism.
-There’s the chance of a still birth, cancer, down syndrome and a whole host of other disorders, illnesses, ailments and even death.
+There’s the chance of a still birth, cancer, down syndrome and a whole host of other disorders, illnesses, ailments and can have a child growing up in a hospital somewhere.
 In some cases, a death sentence.
 Some children are born with cancer that kills them 2 or 3 years after birth.

 What a harsh way to start a blog post right?
 I know.
 But I think that sometimes we Autism parents can forget the realities of our situation… there are people out there who have it so much worse.